 Steroid-based drugs like corticosteroids, and medications that increase the rate of skin cell turnover.

-HOW TO REMOVE DEEP BLACKHEADS
+HOW TO GET RID OF DEEP BLACKHEADS

 If you find yourself dealing with a more severe or persistent case of blackheads that you can’t seem to tackle even with Olay’s help, we advise you to see a dermatologist.